APA Style – Definition, Overview & Examples

 Polit, D. F., & Beck, C. T. (2008).
 Nursing research: Generating and assessing evidence for nursing practice (8th ed.).
 Philadelphia, PA: Wolters Kluwer Health/Lippincott Williams & Wilkins.

 The APA style is important because it helps give clarity to the contents of a research paper.
-This in turn, helps the writer organize the sources used in their research for the academic writing project.
-The readers of the text also have no trouble finding more important information about sources used in the text.
+This, in turn, helps the writer organize the sources used in their research for the academic writing project.
+The readers of the text also have no trouble finding more significant information about the sources used in the text.

 Using the APA citation style for scientific papers like psychology and social sciences is great because it ensures that sources and information in these research papers are presented in a consistent format.
 This consistent form is particularly useful because the topics covered in the sciences are usually complex and multifaceted.
 Historically, the APA citation style was designed to standardize the process of scientific writing.